What is Sublime Text?

 I have been using this setup for a couple of weeks now.
-So far, I can say that I am impressed with the stabilty.
-Everyone working with RStudio is acquainted with the R Session aborted message and the nasty and somewhat sadistic looking bomb that comes with it.
+So far, I can say that I am impressed with the stability.
+Everyone working with RStudio is acquainted with the R Session aborted message and the nasty and somewhat sadistic-looking bomb that comes with it.
 As my setup sends code directly to an R Session running in the terminal, it is far more stable.
-Furthermore, I enjoy the plain design of Sublime's interface and the degree to which I can customize the editor.
+Furthermore, I enjoy the plain design of Sublime’s interface and the degree to which I can customize the editor.
 A crucial feature, however, is missing.
-R is – at least to some extent – object oriented.
-RStudio therefore provides an integrated workspace browser, listing all objects in the workspace, as well as their type.
+R is – at least to some extent – object-oriented.
+RStudio, therefore, provides an integrated workspace browser, listing all objects in the workspace, as well as their type.
 Especially when working with a lot of objects, it does get a bit annoying to manually browse the workspace.

 Overall, I can say that I very much enjoy the change of pace and the stability for sure is a major benefit.
 Eventually, though you might hear from me again with a piece on how to set up another code editor because I grew tired of my current setup.